Webtrends Tracking Code

 Certain designs may benefit from unregistered design right protection.
 Two forms of unregistered design right exist covering the UK.
 The first covers the UK only, the second is the so-called Community unregistered design right, covering the whole of the European Union (EU).

 The two forms of design right co-exist, although are not identical.
 In essence, UK design rights protect original, non-commonplace designs of the shape or configuration of products.
-Community design rights protect the appearance of the whole or part of a product resulting from the lines, contours, colours, shape, texture and/or materials of the product or its ornamentation.
+Community design rights protect the appearance of the whole or part of a product resulting from the lines, contours, colours, shape, texture and/or materials of the product and/or its ornamentation.

 Why should I register a design?